Journalism BA (NCTJ accredited)

 This programme offers an ideal launch-pad for anyone hoping to embark on a career in journalism in the digital age.
 We offer rigorous and demanding training in news writing, Teeline shorthand, public affairs and law, plus a work placement.
 You will also learn how to edit and package for a range of journalism formats with an emphasis on cross-media platforms and hand-held technology.
 Complementing practical and contextual skills will be a deeper interrogation of ethical, historical and theoretical debates about journalism.

 A hallmark of our delivery is our close association with the National Council for the Training of Journalists, who accredit our Master’s programme.
 We will be delivering essential NCTJ training alongside broader contextual and critical elements to ensure you are best placed to navigate your way through this dynamic and demanding craft.

-The School of Arts at Brunel includes single and joint honours degree courses in English, Journalism, Music and Creative Music Technology, Film and Television Studies and Modern Drama.
+The College of Business, Arts and Social Sciences at Brunel includes single and joint honours degree courses in English, Journalism, Music and Creative Music Technology, Film and Television Studies and Modern Drama.
 Research conducted by staff provides the basis for much of our teaching, ensuring that modules are connected to debates and issues that are current within these interdisciplinary areas.